Damages for infringing Copyright in Photographs - Absolute Lofts v Artisan Home Improvements

 The judge referred to his earlier decision in Henderson v All Around the World Recordings Ltd [2014] EWHC 3087 where he attempted to set out the law on the calculation of compensatory damages in accordance with the decisions of Mr Justice Arnold in Force India Formula One Team Limited v 1 Malaysia Racing Team Sdn Bhd [2012] RPC 29, [2012] EWHC 616 (Ch) and Mr Justice Newey in 32 Red Plc v WHG (International) Ltd and Others [2013] EWHC 815 (Ch) (12 April 2013).
 I discussed those authorities at some length in my case note Inquiries as to Damages in the Intellectual Property Enterprise Court: Henderson v All Around the World Recordings Ltd. 5 Nov 2014.

 Judge Hacon directed himself that the starting point was what would have been agreed by the parties had they negotiated as willing licensor and willing licensee.
-His Honour assumed paragraph [13] that
+His Honour assumed in paragraph [13] that

 "Mr Colton and Mr Ludbrook entered the negotiations immediately before the acts of infringement, i.e. at the point when Artisan realised that images of loft conversions were needed in addition to those taken of its own loft conversions and a decision was taken to use those on Absolute Lofts' website."